kush-blog/gatsby-blog/content/posts/2019-07-07--my-sih-2019-experience/index.md

 We visited the STP in our college and understood all its operations and working.
 Our mentor helped us a lot in this.
 This was one of the biggest advantage that we had over our competitors.

+*If you like this post, and want to get updates on when I'll be uploading next, do [subscribe](https://mailchi.mp/9b78905189c3/kush-blog) 😄*